NicolasMarca/NicolasMarca/README.md

 <!-- Disclaimer -->
 <p align="center">
   <samp>
-  <em>Note: These projects are internal and confidential, so the source code cannot be shared publicly.
-However, I am open to discussing them in detail and am currently working on adapting some projects for public release.</em></samp>
+  <em>Note: As these are internal projects the source code cannot be shared publicly.
+However, I am open to discussing them in detail and I am currently working on adapting some projects for public release.</em></samp>
 </p>